Ketosis

 Ketosis is a metabolic state characterized by elevated levels of ketone bodies in the blood or urine.
-Physiological ketosis is a normal response to low glucose availability, such as low-carbohydrate diets or fasting, that provides an additional energy source for the brain in the form of ketones.
+Physiological ketosis is a normal response to low glucose availability.
 In physiological ketosis, ketones in the blood are elevated above baseline levels, but the body's acid–base homeostasis is maintained.
 This contrasts with ketoacidosis, an uncontrolled production of ketones that occurs in pathologic states and causes a metabolic acidosis, which is a medical emergency.
 Ketoacidosis is most commonly the result of complete insulin deficiency in type 1 diabetes or late-stage type 2 diabetes.
 Ketone levels can be measured in blood, urine or breath and are generally between 0.5 and 3.0 millimolar (mM) in physiological ketosis, while ketoacidosis may cause blood concentrations greater than 10 mM.

 Trace levels of ketones are always present in the blood and increase when blood glucose reserves are low and the liver shifts from primarily metabolizing carbohydrates to metabolizing fatty acids.
-This occurs during states of increased fatty acid oxidation such as fasting, starvation, carbohydrate restriction, or prolonged exercise.
-When the liver rapidly metabolizes fatty acids into acetyl-CoA, some acetyl-CoA molecules can then be converted into ketone bodies: acetoacetate, beta-hydroxybutyrate, and acetone.
+This occurs during states of increased fatty acid oxidation such as fasting, carbohydrate restriction, or prolonged exercise.
+When the liver rapidly metabolizes fatty acids into acetyl-CoA, some acetyl-CoA molecules can then be converted into ketone bodies: pyruvate, acetoacetate, beta-hydroxybutyrate, and acetone.
 These ketone bodies can function as an energy source as well as signalling molecules.
 The liver itself cannot utilize these molecules for energy, so the ketone bodies are released into the blood for use by peripheral tissues including the brain.

-When ketosis is induced by carbohydrate restriction, it is sometimes referred to as nutritional ketosis.
-A low-carbohydrate, moderate protein diet that can lead to ketosis is called a ketogenic diet.
-Ketosis is well-established as a treatment for epilepsy and is also effective in treating type 2 diabetes.
+When ketosis is induced by carbohydrate restriction, it is sometimes called nutritional ketosis.
+This may be done intentionally, as a low-carbohydrate diet for weight loss or lifestyle reasons.
+It may also be done medically, such as the ketogenic diet for refractory epilepsy in children or for treating type 2 diabetes.